spryker/spryker-docs/docs/scos/dev/back-end-development/console-commands/getting-the-list-of-console-commands-and-available-options.md

 ---
-title: Getting the list of console commands and available options
+title: Get the list of console commands and available options
 description: The command-line Console tool lets you execute a great variety of commands, such as managing the Spryker Commerce OS installer, to run the OS in any environment.
 last_updated: Jun 16, 2021
 template: howto-guide-template